ceford/j4xdemos-data-jdocmanual/manuals/developer/en/developer-information/web-assets.md

 rel="nofollow noreferrer noopener">the official website</a> for more
 information on json schema validation works.

-**Note:** Having joomla.asset.json for your extension or template are recommend but not required to WebAssset to work (see next section).
+**Note:** Having a joomla.asset.json file for your extension or template is recommended but not required for WebAssset to work (see next section).

-**Note:** It is not recommended to add an inline asset to a json file, prefer to use a file.
+**Note:**  Adding an inline asset is not recommended.
+It is better to use a json file.

 ## Explaining asset stages

 Each asset has 2 stages: registered and used.

-**Registered** is where an asset is loaded into **WebAssetRegistry**.
+**Registered** is where an asset is loaded into the **WebAssetRegistry**.
-That means **WebAssetManager** knows about the existence of these assets, but will not attach them to a document while rendering.
-All assets loaded from joomla.asset.json is at **registered** stage.
+That means **WebAssetManager** knows about the existence of an asset, but will not attach it to a document while rendering.
+All assets loaded from joomla.asset.json are at the **registered** stage.

 **Used** is where an asset is enabled via "\$wa-\>useAsset()" (-\>useScript(), -\>useStyle(), -\>registerAndUseX() etc).
 That means